Skip to Content

 • You might be able to work a barter where you garden the land for free in exchange for shared produce.
 (IMPORTANT: be sure to create a contract so that everyone is clear and there’s less likelihood of misunderstanding).

 • Look for community gardens near you.
-Some cities have city land where you can apply for a plot to garden for cheap or even free in exchange for volunteering
+Some cities have city land where you can apply for a plot to garden on for cheap or even free in exchange for volunteering

 These are just some ideas to get your wheels turning.
-There is any number of possibilities, so keep your eyes open and your creative juices flowing, and pursue your dream.
+There is a number of possibilities, so keep your eyes open and your creative juices flowing, and pursue your dream.
 If it’s important to you, it’s worth working for and doing whatever it takes to get it going.

 Another good thing about creative homesteading on someone else’s land is that it can help you decide if the homesteading dream is for you.
 If you decide it isn’t, you haven’t committed your life savings or credit into a loan on something that you don’t want to do anymore.

-For more ideas on how to pursue your homesteading dream here’s the rest of the McCullar story.
+For more ideas on how to pursue your homesteading dream, here’s the rest of the McCullar story.